econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 # In this Tutorial, you will learn how to:

-1. Fork Econia Reference Front End
+1. Fork Econia Reference FrontEnd
 1. Run the Frontend locally with and without Trading View
 1. Deploy the Frontend on Vercel